pearcej/complex/ThinkComplexity/_sources/Agent-based models/Segregation.rst

 .. figure:: Figures/figure_10.2.png
     :align: center
+    :alt: "Figure 10.2: Degree of segregation in Schelling’s model, over time, for a range of p."

     Figure 10.2: Degree of segregation in Schelling’s model, over time, for a range of p.